 Genetics.
 Hypothyroidism is associated with several polymorphisms in the genes for human leukocyte antigen, T-cell antigen receptors, and other immunomodulatory molecules.

 Because clinical presentation is highly variable, diagnosis relies on laboratory testing.
 Several factors may lead to altered thyroid test results in the absence of thyroid disease.
 These include malnutrition, chronic illness, severe acute illness, drugs, and pregnancy.

 The preferred diagnostic test for hypothyroidism is measurement of serum TSH levels.

 - Serum TSH is increased in primary hypothyroidism.
 This is the most sensitive test for primary hypothyroidism, but it is not useful for secondary hypothyroidism, in which TSH is usually decreased, but may also be normal or elevated.

-- Serum free T4 or T4 index is decreased.
+- Serum free T4 is decreased.
 A normal value, in the context of elevated TSH, represents subclinical hypothyroidism.

 - Further laboratory testing may be useful in selected cases.

 - Thyroid autoantibodies are present in Hashimoto’s thyroiditis.

 - Radioactive iodine uptake may be low in cases of hypothyroidism.
 However, this study is more useful for evaluating cases of hyperthyroidism.